A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 • obtaining information regarding the distribution of profits received;

-• withdrawal from the association at any time convenient for him.
+• exit from the association at any time convenient for him.

-The responsibility of each general partner is distributed to all, regardless of the size of the contribution.
-This condition assumes that all participants are responsible for each other's actions. not only with their contributions, but also with personal property.
+The responsibility of each general partner is distributed among everyone, regardless of the amount of contribution.
+This condition assumes that all participants are responsible for each other’s actions not only with their deposits, but also with their personal property.

 • allocate part of financial assets for investment in share capital;